-Being also passionate about math and technology, in 2009 she started an undergraduate degree in Digital Media Engineering and Technology at the German University in Cairo next to continuing private studies on the piano and singing; performing in different venues in Cairo.
-She was one of the first members of the GUC Music Ensemble.
-Halfway through her studies in 2011, she started taking steps towards pursuing music professionally.
-She studied composition privately with Egyptian composers Ramz Sabry Samy and Khaled Shokry, as well as classical singing with Dr. Neveen Allouba and pop/musicals with Sherif El Dabaa.
+From 2009 to 2014 Hayat completed a Bachelor of scienece in Digital Media Engineering and Technology at the German University in Cairo in parallel with private studies in classical and pop/musicals singing and composition.
+She was one of the first members of the GUC Music Ensemble and second generation member of Fabrica Compnay for Musical Theater, performing in different venues in Cairo.
+She studied composition privately with Egyptian composers Ramz Sabry Samy and Khaled Shokry and singing with Dr. Neveen Allouba and Sherif El Dabaa.

-In 2016 Hayat received a scholarship from the Royal College of Music and the Noel Coward Foundation, supported by the Clifton Parker Award and the Henry Wood Trust to do a masters in composition for screen at the Royal College of Music in London.
-With this opportunity, Hayat was back on track with her pursuit of film music.
-She studied with Emmy nominated Maurizio Malagnini, Enrica Sciandrone and Howard Davidson.
+In 2016 Hayat received a scholarship from the Royal College of Music and the Noel Coward Foundation, supported by the Clifton Parker Award and the Henry Wood Trust to do a masters in composition for screen at the Royal College of Music in London and graduated in 2019.
+She studied film music with Emmy nominated Maurizio Malagnini, Enrica Sciandrone and Howard Davidson.

-In autumn 2019 Hayat was endorsed by the Arts Council England and received a Tier 1 Exceptional Promise visa to be able to stay in the UK and continue pursuing her music career.
+Upon completing her masters in London, Hayat was endorsed by the Arts Council England and received a Tier 1 Exceptional Promise visa to be able to stay in the UK and continue pursuing her music career internationally.

 Hayat's song 'Mirage' for the short film by Lena Srinivasan was nominated in the 'Best Song' category of the Jerry Goldsmith Awards 2019 which opened doors in Middle Eastern and ethnic singing.
 She sang'The Way To Try', the end credit song of the English version of 'The Knight And The Princess', Egypt's first animated feature film.